jeremyjh/dialyxir/README.md

 Mix tasks to simplify use of Dialyzer in Elixir projects.

+## Changes in 0.4

+If you've been using earlier versions of Dialyxir there are some changes you may need to make in the configuration of your existing projects.
+A summary of the most common issues and changes are found in the Wiki [page](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.4).

 ## Quickstart
 If you are planning to use Dialyzer with an application built with the [Phoenix Framework](http://www.phoenixframework.org/), check out the [Quickstart wiki](https://github.com/jeremyjh/dialyxir/wiki/Phoenix-Dialyxir-Quickstart).